saucelabs/sauce-docs/docs/test-fairy/platforms/flutter.md

   Retry your build.

-  Once your build is successful, you can update cocoapods back to its latest version.
-If the error reoccurs, you will have to revert back to 1.7.5 and retry the steps.
+  Once your build succeeds, you can update cocoapods to its latest version.
+If the error reoccurs, you must revert to 1.7.5 and retry the steps.

 - **I see `Automatically assigning platform ios with version 8.0` when I build.**